 Indexes

-Prisma allows configuration of database indexes, unique constraints and primary key constraints.
+Prisma ORM allows configuration of database indexes, unique constraints and primary key constraints.
 This is in General Availability in versions 4.0.0

 and later.
 You can enable this with the extendedIndexes